LSatan/SmartRC-CC1101-Driver-Lib/README.md

 A common issue with inexpensive CC1101 modules is a severe deviation of the integrated 26 MHz crystal oscillator (often ±20 ppm to ±30 ppm).
 This causes the module to transmit slightly off-center (e.g., at 433.911 MHz instead of 433.920 MHz), leading to massive range loss with narrow-band receivers.

-Check the `examples/` folder for our new **Calibration Tools**.
+Check the `examples/` folder for our new **Calibration Tool**.
 With the help of an SDR (Software Defined Radio) and the Serial Monitor, you can completely eliminate this hardware flaw:

-* **Frequency Calibration Tool:** Fine-tune your module live via the Serial Monitor to find the exact frequency compensation offset for a specific target frequency.

 * **Band Calibration Tool:** A guided script to measure the upper and lower limits of an entire frequency band (e.g., the 433 MHz band).
 It calculates the perfect `FSCTRL0` register offsets and outputs ready-to-use C++ code (`myRadio.setClb(...)`) to permanently tune your specific hardware module!